brageboe/optikk-gk/exercise-5/Readme.md

+Chapter 5: Optics of the Eye

+* 19-10.py
 A script to calculate the system ray matrix for an optical representation of the human eye.

 System constants of a schematic eye is found from TABLE 19-2 in Pedrotti "Introduction to Optics" 3rd edition.